HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/order-management.md

 # Managing Orders

+## Viewing purchase plan orders

+Downpay sets an order tag equal to the name of the purchase option that was created in Downpay.
+To view all orders under a purchase option, navigate to the Downpay app and click **View Orders** beside the respective purchase option.

 ## Statuses

 Orders with purchase options will appear in your Shopify admin with a **Scheduled** fulfillment status.
 Orders with partial payments will have a **Partially Paid** payment status.